 CNAs report to registered nurses or licensed practical nurses but are expected to be self-motivated in providing quality care to patients.
 The average CNA salary is more than $30,000 annually, and the need for CNAs in the country is growing.

 Here’s what you should know about this demanding but rewarding health care job.

 CNA Job Description

-CNAs provide assistance to the rest of the medical staff and are required to communicate any concerns about a patient’s condition to them.
-These nurse assistants are responsible for making patients feel comfortable, safe, and responding to their requests.
+CNAs provide assistance to the rest of the medical staff and communicate any concerns about a patient’s condition to them.
+They’re responsible for helping patients to feel comfortable and safe and respond to their needs.

 - Prevent infection spread: Use standard precautions and safety devices to help prevent the spread of infection and disease.
 Know how to use personal protective equipment appropriately, like gloves, masks, etc.